twisted/klein/docs/introduction/1-gettingstarted.rst

 Return Anything
 ===============

-Klein tries to do the right thing with what you return -- you can return Deferreds or a straight result, which can be regular text, a Resource, or a Renderable.
+Klein tries to do the right thing with what you return -- you can return Deferreds or a straight result, which can be regular text, a :api:`twisted.web.resource.IResource <Resource>`, or a :api:`twisted.web.iweb.IRenderable <Renderable>`.
 Just remember not to give Klein any ``unicode``, you have to encode it first.